A 'vote here' sign outside of the Independence Senior Center Election Day 2024. Photo by Nathan Granger | LINK nky

 Long said that eliminating the income tax will be a hot-button issue at the state level, but said the biggest issue is struggling working families.

-“I think the biggest problem is going to be that working families are going to experience the cuts that have been happening here in Kentucky at the state level, but also federally,” he said.
+“I think the biggest problem is going to be that working families are going to experience the cuts that have been happening here in Kentucky at the state level, but also federally,” Long said.
 “The truth is that working families are getting crushed by the policies that right now favor the wealthy few.”

 One issue all candidates compete with is voter turnout.
 So, what can they do to engage voters in 2026?